hannahc1/Pewlett-Hackard-Analysis/README.md

 **2. Mentorship Eligibility**

   One of the measures that PH will take to mitigate the "silver tsunami" is to provide a mentorship program and the employees with a birth date between January 1, 1965 and December 31, 1965 will be eligible to participate.
-The following quary was used to create this new table.
+The following query was used to create this new table.

 -- Deliverable 2: Mentorship Eligibility</br>